 ICCVAM described recommended criteria and processes for validation and regulatory acceptance of toxicological test methods in a 1997 document.
 Advancements in technologies and tools available for toxicity testing are driving a need for new approaches to test method validation.
 ICCVAM established its Validation Workgroup in 2021 to update the 1997 document.
 The workgroup has members from nine ICCVAM agencies.

-A revision of the 1997 document is in progress.
+A new document describing criteria and processes for validation and regulatory acceptance of toxicological test methods is currently being drafted.
 Other charges to the group include establishing flexible robust practices to promote confidence in new methods; examine best practices for quality and quality systems development; and promote harmonization of development and validation for both U.S. and international acceptance.

 ICCVAM Expert Groups